AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/08_Performance.rst

 Inlining
 ~~~~~~~~

-As we've seen in the previous section, the highest optimization level (``-O3``)
+As we've seen in the previous section, automatic inlining depends on the
-tries to automatic inline subprograms whenever possible.
-There might be
-situations, however, where this doesn't happen automatically.
-In those cases,
-manual inlining may help.

-In order to inline subprograms, we can use the :ada:`Inline` aspect.
-Let's
+optimization level.
+The highest optimization level (``-O3``), for example,
+performs aggressive automatic inlining.
+This could mean that this level inlines
+too much rather than not enough.
+As a result, the cache may become an issue and
+the overall performance may be worse than the one we would achieve by compiling
+the same code with optimization level 2 (``-O2``).
+Therefore, the general
+recommendation is to not *just* select ``-O3`` for the optimized version of an
+application, but instead compare it the optimized version built with ``-O2``.

+In some cases, it's better to reduce the optimization level and perform manual
+inlining instead of automatic inlining.
+We do that by using the :ada:`Inline`
-reuse an example from a previous chapter and inline the :ada:`Average`
+aspect.
+Let's reuse an example from a previous chapter and inline the
-function:
+:ada:`Average` function:

 .. code:: ada run_button project=Courses.Ada_For_C_Embedded_Dev.Performance.Inlining